 Any guilt or worries you have about having your child in the hospital may be compounded by how they react to being there.
 Kids often feel ashamed, confused, and scared about being in a mental health facility.
 Because they are kids, they are likely to take their feelings out on the person they love the most, the person who is safest: you.

 You will not be the first parent to be called the worst mother in the world, nor the last to be on the receiving end of a blistering “How could you do this to me?”
 Don’t take it personally, even if it’s addressed to you.
-Regardless of your fear (and your child’s assertion) that they’ll hate you for the rest of her life, they probably won’t.
+Regardless of your fear (and your child’s assertion) that they’ll hate you for the rest of their life, they probably won’t.
 In fact, they probably won’t even remember the details of this stay any more than you have a clear memory of being in labor.
 They will remember that they suffered, and that’s about it.
 So when you receive that tenth venomous phone call or hear yet another heart-wrenching plea to get them out of there, breathe.

 You can try to reason with your child, but don’t expect to get far.
 Remember, they’re not entirely themselves right now.
 And logic is rarely effective at de-fanging emotion, anyway.
 You’ll probably make the most progress by acknowledging and empathizing with their underlying feelings: